-Figure 6: Structure of Longevity Bond Transaction
+Figure 6: Structure of longevity bond transaction

 To date, there has been no successful longevity bond issuance although there have been several false starts.
-This contrasts with the much more active market for "mortality" bonds that transfer medium-term (three to five year) risk associated with catastrophic mortality events such as pandemics.
-In fact, Blake and Biffis (2012) propose that an optimal format for a longevity risk bond would a tranched principal-at-risk instrument very much like a catastrophe bond.
+14 This contrasts with the much more active market for "mortality" bonds that transfer medium-term (three to five year) risk associated with catastrophic mortality events such as pandemics.
+In fact, Biffis and Blake (2012) propose that an optimal format for a longevity risk bond would entail a tranched principal-at-risk instrument very much like a catastrophe bond.
+Blake et al (2010) advocate government-issued longevity bonds that would provide benchmarks and liquidity to the market in the same way that government-issued inflation-linked bonds helped that market thrive.
+They say that, although governments are already heavily exposed to longevity risk, there would be no increase in aggregate longevity risk if such issuance was coupled with the indexation of retirement ages to longevity increases.
+However, it is not clear that the advantages of jumpstarting the market outweigh the costs, and estimates of net gains are difficult to measure.

-Chapter 3 - Longevity Risk Transfer Market Drivers and Impediments
+Chapter 3 - Longevity risk transfer market drivers and impediments